Ayanprogrammer11/codewars-solutions/README.md

 </a>

 ## Codewars Solutions
-This repository contains solutions to some of the JavaScript katas on Codewars.
+This repository contains solutions to some of the katas I completed on Codewars.

 Although these solutions are valid, they can still be improved.
 The syntax used is also a matter of preference.